January 19th, 2025

 Prayer Requests

-Gayl Wright- for eye health and her upcoming eye doctor appointment
+Gayl Wright- for eye health

 Sue Weingartner (a friend of Gayl’s)- who has a rare form of throat cancer